Nursing - R.N.-B.S.N.

 Per Executive Order 1084 "one unit of academic credit for every unit of the required pre-licensure community college nursing course credits" (not transferred to California State University, Fresno) may be applied "toward the baccalaureate nursing degree" (maximum of 30 semester units) "through the NCLEX provision."

-All California State University, Fresno graduation requirements must be met (e.g., Upper-Division Writing Exam or course, lower- and upper-division GE coursework).
+All California State University, Fresno graduation requirements must be met (e.g., Upper-Division Writing Requirement, lower- and upper-division GE coursework).

 Program applicants must meet the following minimum criteria: